thomazbastiaanssen/Tjazi/README.md

 We can use a PERMANOVA test to investigate whether the variance in the data can be explained by the group and sex they come from.
 Typically, we’d say that we use a PERMANOVA to see whether the groups are different from each other.

 It is always a good idea to consider and check the assumptions and vulnerabilities of a statistical test.
-PERMANOVA, like it’s univariate variant ANOVA, make soft assumptions about the dispersion per group (e.g. variance, distance from a group centroid) being equal.
-Like ANOVA, PERMANOVA is also reasonably robust to small differences in variance.
-In a simulation study, PERMANOVA was found to be overly conservative in the case of the larger group (by N) has a greater dispersion, whereas it is overly permissive in the case the smaller group (by N) has a larger dispersion.
+PERMANOVA, like it’s univariate, non-permutational cousin, ANOVA, make soft assumptions about the dispersion per group (e.g. variance, distance from a group centroid) being equal.
+Like ANOVA, PERMANOVA is also reasonably robust to small differences in variance between groups.
+In a simulation study, PERMANOVA was found to be overly conservative in the case of the larger group (by
+N) has a greater dispersion, whereas it is overly permissive in the case the smaller group (by N) has a larger dispersion.

 ### Code chunk: Performing a PERMANOVA test